zhyoung17/hdb-ml/README.md

 This was a project that I have done in my first year of university in 2021, and it served as my first interaction with coding and machine learning.

 ## Special Thanks to:
-1. My professors, Prof Denis and Prof Yuting for guiding us closely and teaching us the fundementals of coding and machine learning.
+1. My professors, Prof Denis and Prof Yuting, for guiding us closely and teaching us the fundementals of coding and machine learning.
 2. The student creating the dataset, as this data was taken from the student for our usage.

 ### Explanation of Key Directories and Files
 - **Data**: Contains the raw data files as well as the cleaned data used for analysis.
 - **Main Report**: Includes the final report detailing the analysis, findings, and conclusions.
-- **Plots**: Stores all the visualizations and plots created during the analysis.
+- **Plots**: Stores all the visualisations and plots created during the analysis.
-- **HDB_Resale.R**: The main R script that performs data cleaning, analysis, and visualization.
+- **HDB_Resale.R**: The main R script that performs data cleaning, analysis, and visualisation.

 ## Installation and Setup
 To replicate the analysis, follow these steps: